 Just because your team is working remotely doesn’t mean you need to forgo casual interactions that make in-person work so engaging.
 Check in with your team regularly via video conferencing and other virtual means of communication.

-When it’s safe to do so based on advice from your local health authorities, you might even consider meeting in-person (with the proper precautions) occasionally as well.
+When it’s safe to do so based on advice from your local health authorities, you might even consider in-person meetings (with the proper precautions) occasionally as well.
+For Project Managers, check out this article with tips for improving communications.

 TAKE YOUR TEAM’S MENTAL HEALTH SERIOUSLY

-People react to working remotely in unique ways.
+People react to remote work in unique ways.
 Some love it while others have a hard time delivering the same productivity while working remotely on their own (or with children and other family members swirling around).

 Be sure to take this into account when coordinating your construction company’s office staff.
 Addressing signs of burnout sooner rather than later is an important part of the human capital planning process, especially at a time when finding good construction professionals isn’t easy.